-Downtown is the central hub for culture and business so it’s where you will have the most luck finding available apartments for rent.
+Downtown is the central hub for culture and business so it’s where you will have the most luck finding available apartments or houses for rent.
 Monroe Ward is the neighborhood defined by the following streets.
 East of Belvidere, South of Broad, North of Franklin, and West of 14th Street.
 Monroe Ward lies just north of the Midtown Neighborhood.
 Lots of Virginia Commonwealth University students live in this area and the historic Jefferson Hotel is located here.

-The Carver neighborhood with the redevelopment of older housing, some new homes, and apartments for rent.
+The Carver neighborhood with the redevelopment of older housing, some new houses, and apartments for rent.
 The north side of Broad Street of Virginia Commonwealth University facilities and student housing is a diverse mix of students, singles, young families, and elderly residents.

 Just east of Shockoe Bottom, Tobacco Row is a collection of tobacco warehouses and cigarette factories adjacent to the James River and Kanawha Canal.
 In 2006 the Richmond Housing Authority worked with developers to redevelop former warehouses in Tobacco Row into 250 mixed-income housing units and apartments for rent.